lydianyagitari/liri-node-app/README.md

 #Overview
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
 Getting Started • Clone down repo. • Run command 'npm install' in Terminal or GitBash • Run command 'node liri.js' or one of the commands below.
-Before You Begin

 LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
-Make a new GitHub repository called liri-node-app and clone it to your computer.
-To retrieve the data that will power this app, you'll need to send requests using the axios package to the Bands in Town, Spotify and OMDB APIs.
-You'll find these Node packages crucial for your assignment.
-Node-Spotify-API
-Axios
-You'll use Axios to grab data from the OMDB API and the Bands In Town API Moment
-DotEnv

 What Each Command Should Do
 node liri.js concert-this <artist/band name here>
 This will search the Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp") for an artist and render the following information about each event to the terminal: